New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Key Takeaways

-What are dental fillings?
+What are tooth fillings?

 • Numb the area around the tooth with a local anesthetic to minimize discomfort.